Troubleshooting Message Processing in the Web Application of SAP Cloud Integration

-With the 2.38 version of SAP Cloud Platform Integration an improved representation of the message processing log with embedded integration flow tracing capabilities has been released.
+With the 2.38 version of SAP Cloud Integration an improved representation of the message processing log with embedded integration flow tracing capabilities has been released.
 This blog gives an overview of the new feature and provides best practices and examples on how to troubleshoot errors occurring during message processing.

 Troubleshooting errors occurring during message processing is one of the most crucial tasks for an integration developer.
-SAP Cloud Platform Integration consolidates all capabilities supporting the user in analyzing such error situations in the “Monitor Message Processing” feature in the Web application of SAP Cloud Platform Integration.
+SAP Cloud Integration consolidates all capabilities supporting the user in analyzing such error situations in the “Monitor Message Processing” feature in the Web application of SAP Cloud Integration.

-With the 2.38 version of SAP Cloud Platform Integration the “Monitor Message Processing” feature has been extended as follows:
+With the 2.38 version of SAP Cloud Integration the “Monitor Message Processing” feature has been extended as follows: